mikecann/mikecann.co.uk/public/posts/ludum-dare-hour-11/post.md

   - personal
   - progress
   - project
-title: "Ludum Dare - Hour 11 "
+title: 'Ludum Dare - Hour 11 '
+oldUrl: /48-hours-later/ludum-dare-hour-11
 ---

 Thought I would update now I have a basic scene and a controllable player.
 See for yourself: